CtrlK

 Specificity

-Names the domain (caching) and lists some actions (optimize cache hit rates, TTL configurations, cache key design, invalidation strategies), but the description starts awkwardly with 'Execute this skill enables AI assistant' which is poor form, and actions could be more concrete.
+Names the domain (caching strategies) and lists some specific actions like optimizing cache hit rates, TTL configurations, cache key design, and invalidation strategies.
+However, the description is somewhat padded with filler and doesn't clearly enumerate distinct concrete actions.

 2 / 3